diablonhn/asyncJDBC/README.rst

 Roadmap
 -------

-DataSource interface for use in Resin, Tomcat, Spring, Play, etc.??? (if there is demand)
+DataSource interface for use in Resin, Tomcat, Spring, Play Framework, etc. (if there is demand)???

 Support
 -------